Hasan Minhaj of 'The Daily Show' tapped for White House Correspondents' Dinner

 Former Comedy Central host Larry Wilmore received mixed reviews after the dinner last year.
 He said later that he knew he "lost the room early."

-It's a unique room for a comedian, normally packed with hundreds of Washington journalists, celebrities and administration officials.
+It's a unique room for a comedian, normally packed with reporters, celebrities and administration officials.
+But this year's WHCA dinner will be very different.

-President Trump announced in February that he would skip the dinner.
+In keeping with his anti-media messaging, Trump announced in February that he would skip the dinner.
 Administration officials were instructed to turn down invites, too, in "solidarity" with the president.

 This means there will be no public roasting of the president on live TV, a big change from past years.